 Data Imputation

 Imputation must be carried out with care.
-It is tempting to replace absent values with numbers and to complete the data: records are not removed from the analysis, the sample size is maintained, and calculations no longer fail.
-Imputing values that are not representative introduces bias into the data.
+It is tempting to replace absent values with numbers to complete the data: records are not removed from the analysis, the sample size is maintained, and calculations no longer fail.
+However, imputing values that are not representative introduces bias into the data.

 Completing missing values based on information in other columns often seems simple on the surface, but it is fraught with difficulties—there be dragons!
 Suppose using address information to fill in missing zip codes.
 It is not sufficient to know that the city is Blacksburg.
 If we are talking about Blacksburg, SC, then we know the ZIP code is 29702.
 If it is Blacksburg, VA, however, then there are four possible ZIP codes; we need the street address to resolve to a unique value.
 Inferring a missing attribute such as gender should never be done.
 You cannot safely do it using names.
 Individuals might have chosen to not report gender information.
 You cannot afford to get it wrong.